Grooming A Puppy: His First Time

 Gently clear away any sleep from your puppy's eyes with damp cotton wool.

-Examine them, smell them (they should just smell of puppy and nothing else) and above all, keep them clean.
+Examine your puppy's ears, smell them (they should smell of puppy and nothing else), and keep them clean.

-You can do this by using a lightly moistened cotton bud, but do not push the bud into the ear canal as this could seriously damage your puppy's ear.
-Use a separate cotton bud for each ear to avoid cross infection.
+You can do this using a lightly moistened cotton bud but do not push the bud into the ear canal, as this could seriously damage your puppy's ear.
+Use a separate cotton bud for each ear to avoid cross-infection.

 You can learn how to clean your Cocker's ears and spot the signs of infections in your puppy's ears here.